-For our owned entities across the globe, employees are provided information about our forced labor policies either through inperson trainings when visiting our Colorado office, or through ad hoc virtual training sessions.
-Employees of our owned entities also leverage our intra-company chat program, where the Social Compliance Manager provides updates on forced labor risks such as the ones provided by the FLA.
-They are also encouraged to bring forward forced labor risks either directly to the Social Compliance Manager or through our intra-company chat program.
+For our owned entities across the globe, employees are provided information about our forced labor policies either through in-person trainings when visiting our Colorado office, or through ad hoc virtual training sessions.
+Employees of our owned entities also leverage our intra-company chat program, where we provide updates on forced labor risks such as the ones provided by the FLA.
+They are also encouraged to bring forward forced labor risks either directly to the VP of Sourcing and Sustainability or through our intra-company chat program.
 For the purposes of consultation for the creation of this statement, our owned entities, which all exist for financial reasons only, are informed of its publication and are provided a copy upon release.